open-pioneer/trails-openlayers-base-packages/src/packages/coordinate-viewer/README.md

 ## Usage

-See here a simple integration of a coordinate viewer with a map id and precision (the latter is optional).
+To integrate the coordinate viewer in your app, insert the following snippet and reference a map ID:

 ```jsx
 <CoordinateViewer mapId="map_id" precision={2}></CoordinateViewer>
 ```

+The optional precision attribute allows to define the number of coordinates' decimal places shown.

 ### Customizing

-The CoordinateViewer component can receive the `className` prop (optional string) that can be used to add additional the css classes of the component.

-It is possible to receive a reference to the component using `useRef`.
+It is possible to receive a reference to the underlying DOM node (div) of the CoordinateViewer component using `useRef`.

 ## License